barbosac5/Credit_Risk_Analysis/README.md

 ![SMOTEEN_Over_Under_Sampling](./SMOTEENN_Over_Under_Sampling.png)

 ## Results
-- Accuracy:
+- Accuracy: The accuracy of the SMOTEENN is 0.64
-- Precision:
+- Precision: The precision is 0.99
-- Recall Score:
+- Recall Score: The recal score is 0.57

 ### Deliverable 3: Use Ensemble Classifiers to Predict Credit Risk
 For Deliverable 3, I used the imblearn.ensemble library to train and compare two different classifiers (BalancedRandomForestClassifier, and EasyEnsembleClassifier) to predit credit risk.